 Early History of the Heartacre family

-Another 389 words (28 lines of text) are included under the topic Early Heartacre History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Heartacre research.
+Another 195 words (14 lines of text) covering the years 1300, 1321 and 1343 are included under the topic Early Heartacre History in all our PDF Extended History products and printed products wherever possible.

 Heartacre Spelling Variations